maximbilan/iOS-Dragon-Mobile-SDK-Example/README.md

 And I can’t play or record audio, because session was deactivated in the application.

 What does it mean?
-It means that Nuance SDK tries to set up active session, and you have some sessions in the ObjectAL.
+It means that <a href="http://dragonmobile.nuancemobiledeveloper.com/public/index.php?task=prodDev#download">Nuance SDK</a> tries to set up active session, and you have some sessions in the ObjectAL.

 <i>iOS 8</i> provides some information about this.
 In <i>AVAudioSession</i> header: